konstellation-io/website/content/en/docs/KRE/installation/gke/index.md

 Deploy an GKE cluster is not the goal of this guide, only the detail some specific configuration needed to run KRE on top of it.
 It is recommend to use IaC (Infrastructure As Code) approach using Terraform to automate the creation of your cluster, [here](https://learn.hashicorp.com/tutorials/terraform/gke) you can find usefull resources about that.
 Also you can follow the instructions from the official [Google site](https://cloud.google.com/cloud-build/docs/deploying-builds/deploy-gke).

 # Storage

-KRE uses a shared storage with `ReadWriteMany` volumes, for this reason is necessary to have a NFS storage(aka Filestore on Google) and get the `filestore_ip` value.
-If you are going to create a new one you must fill the `file share name` value with `kre_shared`.
+KRE uses a shared storage with `ReadWriteMany` volumes, for this reason is necessary to have a NFS storage(aka Filestore on Google) and get `filestore_ip` and `File share name` values to use later on.

 # Kubernetes required components

 KRE uses some additional components required for the tool, The basic configuration is documented below:

 ## Ingress controller

 Ingress Controller is component create a load balancer on our cloud provider and links the load balancer with the ingress controller service, saving costs on extra network components, and allows to publish services outside our cluster.

 ```